joshwlewis/rfcs/text/0000-dns-label-process-types.md

 ## Do Nothing

-If we do nothing, developers in our ecosystem will not be able to use process types for internet routing or kubernetes resource names.
+If we do nothing, developers in our ecosystem will not be able to use process types for internet routing or Kubernetes resource names.

 # Prior Art